Disney Lightning Lane 2026 Guide: Multi-Pass vs Single Pass + Time-Saving Tips

 • Combine with Early Entry & Park Hopper for best results

-What is Disney Lightning Lane?
+What Is Disney Lightning Lane?

 Lightning Lane is Disney’s upgraded ride reservation system that replaced Genie+.
-It’s designed to let you skip the standby line at select attractions—saving you hours of time during your vacation.
+It’s designed to let you skip the standby line at select attractions, saving you hours of time during your vacation.

 Lightning Lane Multi-Pass

 The Multi-Pass lets you pre-book up to three attractions per day, with additional reservations available once you use your first three.
-You can reserve:

 • 1 top-tier attraction